 What MCAT Scores Are Needed for Medical School: MCAT Score Range Explained

-Learn about MCAT testing, scores and requirements, including what you should aim for as part of a successful med school application.
+Learn about MCAT testing, scores and requirements, including what you can aim for as part of a successful medical school application.

 What Is the MCAT Score?

-Your MCAT score reflects how well you did on all four sections of the test, and your percentile ranking reflects how well you performed on the MCAT compared to other test-takers.
-Your MCAT score plays a significant role in the admissions process and can be a make-or-break factor when securing a spot in a comprehensive MD program.
-Achieving a strong MCAT score will provide a distinct advantage; therefore, it is essential to do your best on the exam.
+Your MCAT score reflects how well you did on all four sections of the test, and your MCAT percentile ranking reflects how well you performed compared to other test-takers.
+Your score plays a significant role in the medical school admissions process and can be a make-or-break factor when securing a spot in a competitive MD program.
+Achieving a strong MCAT score will provide a distinct advantage, so it is essential to do your best on the exam.

 What Are the MCAT Sections?